etnt/edbg/README.md

 large and make the handling of it slower.
 The display of sent and received messages can be toggled on/off from the trace command prompt, see also the trace examples.

+With the `memory` switch set, we will also track the memory usage of the processes that we get trace messages for.
+The memory size shown is the size in bytes of the process.
+This includes call stack, heap, and internal structures, as what we get from the process_info(Pid, memory) BIF.
+NOTE: we run the process_info/2 BIF when we receive the trace message from the BEAM engine so the memory size we present does not exactly represent the state of the process at the creation of the trace message.

 ```erlang
    % Example, trace calls to the foo module, no more than 1000 trace msgs